Some frequently asked questions about Open Labor – ask us some more...

 I am a friend of the ALP – can I put my ideas on the Open Labor website?

 Please do!
-Have a look at our editorial guidelines, and email us your piece.
+We do have editorial guidelines and reserve the right not to run everything, so email us your piece.
 You’re also very welcome to comment on the pieces that other people have contributed.
 It’s this kind of open debate that we want to see modelled by the Party.
 (See our Contributions policy and Email us)